walter-a-jablonowski/simple-nutrition-counter/README.md

 Handle all minimal daily logging in a single app as simple as possible (with as few clicks as possible).
 Primarily nutrients, but this isn't necessarily nutrition only but only all that can't be handled easier.

-( This kind of project might be AI proof because AI solution would be: it watches you while cooking and counts the calories.
+( This kind of project might be AI proof because AI solution would be: it watches you while cooking and counts the nutrients.
 Do you want that? )

 Project state